Peruvian Chicken

 • Place the chicken thighs, skin on, onto the baking dish and roast for 30-35 minutes, or until they reach an internal temperature of 165F.

 • While the chicken is roasting, prepare the green sauce.
-Add all the ingredients into a high speed blender or food processor and blend until smooth.
+Add the cilantro, jalapeno, garlic, olive oil, lemon juice, salt, and sour cream to a high speed blender or food processor and blend until smooth.

 • Remove the chicken from the oven and let it rest for 5 minutes, before serving and drizzling the sauce on top.